SSWConsulting/SSW.Rules.Content/rules/warn-then-try-calling-them/rule.md

 or

-"Calling in 5 minutes about TimePro.
+"Calling in a minute about TimePro.
 See email subject: \[Email subject]"
 :::
 ::: good
 Good example - The reason is mentioned and a source is provided